As email marketers, we’ve all experienced the fear of pressing send. And it really is frightening.

 You’ve spent hours (maybe, days) writing, designing, proofreading, testing and then proofreading again your latest email campaign.
 And now, you’ve reached the point at which you need to wave it good-bye.

-But you can’t; your finger is shivering above the mouse button; you’re frightened to death that you’ve got something wrong or forgotten a vital element.
+But you can’t.
+The fear!
+Your finger is shivering above the mouse button; you’re frightened to death that you’ve got something wrong or forgotten a vital element.

 Email send anxiety isn’t something to be ashamed of, but it is common and it can be overcome.
 In this blog post, we’re going to consider five things anyone can do to get over this fear and commit to the send.